libffcv/ffcv/README.md

 Troubleshooting note 2: on some systems (but rarely), you'll need to add the ``compilers`` package to the first command above.

+Troubleshooting note 3: courtesy of @kschuerholt, here is a [Dockerfile](https://github.com/kschuerholt/pytorch_cuda_opencv_ffcv_docker) that may help with conda-free installation:

 ### Windows
 * Install <a href="https://opencv.org/releases/">opencv4</a>
   * Add `..../opencv/build/x64/vc15/bin` to PATH environment variable